penuts7644/HadoopPhotonImaging/README.md

 * You need a Hadoop enabled cluster and a Hadoop client from which you can run this program.
 More information about Hadoop can be found [Here](http://hadoop.apache.org).
 * This software requires at least [Java 7](https://www.oracle.com/downloads/index.html) to function.
-* The source has been written in IntelliJ IDEA 2016 and the project uses Maven for package management.
+* The source has been written in IntelliJ IDEA 2016 and the project uses Maven for package management and building.

 ### How to use this application ###

 The jar file can be run via the Hadoop client's command-line.
 With the command below, you can run the program.

-    yarn jar HadoopPhotonImaging.jar nl.bioinf.lscheffer_wvanhelvoirt.HadoopPhotonImaging.ParallelPhotonImageProcessor
+    yarn jar HadoopPhotonImaging-1.0-jar-with-dependencies.jar
     -D input.files=[input file/files]
     -D output.dir=[output directory]
-    -D images.height=[the height of your input images] -D images.width=[the width of your input images] -D mapreduce.job.name=[job name]
+    -D max.image.height=[the max height of your input images] -D max.image.width=[the max width of your input images] -D mapreduce.job.name=[job name]
     -D method=[method type]
     -D tolerance=[amount of noise tolerance]